Construction Projects

 These projects are typically performed on rural roadways where an open drainage system (culverts, ditches and inslopes) is more practical.
 These projects consist of replacement of existing culverts, pulverization of the existing roadway surface, stabilization fabric, additional layer of surface gravel, new pavements, gravel shoulders, ditching and striping.
 The following is a list of current reclamation projects within the City:

 • 2024 Reclamation Project – South Witham Road – South Main Street to Harmons Corner Road and Harmons Corner Road – South Witham Road to Old Danville Road.
 This project includes reclamation and reconstruction of the road with upgrades to drainage.
-Spence to start back up spring 2025, with loaming and seeding activities.
+Project is substantially complete.

 • 2025 Reclamation Project – Hersey Hill Road – North Auburn Road to Minot town line and Perkins Ridge Road – Garfield Road to West Shore Road.
 This project includes reclamation and reconstruction of the road with upgrades to drainage and some curbing installation.
-Gendron will begin with Hersey Hill Road and reclamation of the road will occur April 22nd and 23rd.
-Shortly after, they will begin on drainage upgrades.
+Gendron completed first lift of pavement on Hersey Hill Road and continues to make driveway matches and ditch excavation.
+Perkins Ridge Road tentative start date 8/4/2025.

 Pavement Restoration Projects